 You can organize your items with tags or mark them as favorites to quickly access them when you need them.

-To mark an item as a favorite, select it, then click and choose Add to Favorites.
+To mark an item as a favorite, select it, then click in the item’s details and choose Add to Favorites.
 Or drag items onto Favorites in the sidebar.

 To add a tag, edit an item, enter the name of the tag in the tag field, and click Save.
 Your tags automatically appear in the sidebar.